evanmalherbe/jokesonyou/README.md

 ## Credits

-This project was created by Evan Malherbe as part of a task for HyperioDev Full Stack Development Bootcamp - December 2021 [GitHub profile](https://github.com/evanmalherbe)
+This project was created by Evan Malherbe as part of a task for HyperionDev Full Stack Development Bootcamp - December 2021 [GitHub profile](https://github.com/evanmalherbe)